hydephp/develop/docs/digging-deeper/customization.md

 'rss.description' => 'A collection of articles and tutorials from my blog', // Example
 ```

-If an `rss.description `is not set one is created by appending "RSS Feed" to your site name.
+If an `rss.description `is not set, one is created by appending "RSS Feed" to your site name.

 ### Authors